Identify the misconception that classroom curriculum is more important than social relationships. #4691

 1. Identify appropriate practices for identify and demonstrate an children: Identify importance of individual planning

-9. Identify materials and equipment for family childcare programs that meet the needs of specific age groups in both shared or permanent space and align with the programs curriculum
+9. Identify materials and equipment for center childcare programs that meet the needs of specific age groups in both shared or permanent space and align with the programs curriculum

 17. Identify appropriate practices for identify and demonstrate an children: Define Developmentally Appropriate Practice